wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 == Changelog ==

+= 3.1 =
+* Bugfix for Share button not loading properly
+* Settings are now deleted on plugin uninstall

 = 3.0 =
 * New button type: Counters (support for Facebook Like, Facebook Send, Twitter Tweet, Google +1, Linkedin Share)